The Must Have Guide

 GRE Verbal Tips, Tricks & Strategies to Remember

 Please do not get so caught up with a question that you lose track of time.
-Go for the easy, quickly solvable question types first which are usually the discrete questions– i.e. the ones that have only one sentence or two sentences with a blank and finish them off because you want to push your GRE verbal score as high as possible in the least amount of time before you go into the depth of trying to solve reading comprehension or those really tricky Text Completion (with 3 blanks) types so manage time well.
-This is possible with a lot of GRE English practice questions and you can get them on our GRE App.
+Go for the easy, quickly solvable question types first which are usually the discrete questions– i.e. the ones that have only one sentence or two sentences with a blank.
+Finish these question types off first because you want to push your GRE verbal score as high as possible in the least amount of time before you go into the depth of trying to solve reading comprehension or those really tricky Text Completion (with 3 blanks) types.
+So, be proactive and practice time management.
+This is possible with a lot of GRE English practice questions.
+You can get them on our GRE App!.

 Next you want to read everything really carefully – this is all important for the GRE.
 You don’t want to miss a single word and we’ll cover why shortly.
-When we say everything we’re talking about every question stem, every single answer choice, the passages even the instructions in GRE verbal section.
+When we say “everything” we’re talking about every question stem, every single answer choice, the passages, and even the instructions in the GRE verbal section.

-There are a lot of students who don’t realize that GRE sentence equivalence questions require two correct answer options, no more no less and if you’re not familiar with this or if you miss the instruction you may end up choosing only one.
+There are a lot of students who don’t realize that GRE sentence equivalence questions require two correct answer options, no more no less.
+If you’re not familiar with this or if you miss the instructions, you may end up choosing only one answer.

-You need to check your instructions before you do this so you’re sure that you’re tackling the right type, especially for the GRE Reading Comprehension.
-For RC questions with multiple correct answers there are usually three options, not five.
-Typical RC’s with only one correct answer have 5 options whereas these have 3 options and as far as the discrete questions are concerned the SE types have six options.
+You need to check your instructions before you do this so you’re sure that you’re tackling the right type, especially for GRE Reading Comprehension.
+For RC questions with multiple correct answers ,there are usually three options, not five.
+Typical RC’s with only one correct answer have 5 options, whereas these have 3 options.
+As far as the discrete questions are concerned, the SE types have six options.

-That’s how you can differentiate them from Text Completion one types which only have five options.
-In the GRE Verbal Section, TC one stands for text completion, SE stands for sentence equivalence.
+That’s how you can differentiate them from Text Completion types which only have five options.
+In the GRE Verbal Section, TC stands for text completion, SE stands for sentence equivalence.